 PLEASE NOTE: Old SAT refers to the SAT examination administered through January 2016; New SAT refers to the examination administered March 2016 and after.
 Miami does not superscore across the Old SAT and New SAT exams.

 Students are strongly encouraged to take standardized tests as early as possible and to submit multiple scores to Miami for consideration; only the highest and best superscore will be considered in the review process.

-Applicants from the U.S. who believe their English language skills have affected their Standardized Test Scores have the option of submitting the Test of English as a Foreign Language (TOEFL).
+Applicants from the U.S. who believe their English language skills have affected their Standardized Test Scores have the option of submitting the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE).
 This will be considered supplementary information to other standardized tests.

 The ACT/SAT writing exam is not required.

-If you are applying for Early Decision or Early Action, please plan to test early.
-We cannot make a decision on your application without test scores.
-For calendar dates, registration deadlines, and fees, visit the ACT or the College Board (SAT).
-Consideration for merit scholarships and final admission review will be based on official test scores Miami has received as of March 1, 2014 for Fall 2014 applicants.
+Students applying for Early Decision or Early Action, should plan to test early and allow sufficient time for scores to be processed and forwarded to Miami.
+A decision cannot be made on an application without standardized test scores.
+For calendar dates, registration deadlines, and fees, visit the ACT and/or the College Board (SAT) websites.
+Consideration for merit scholarships and admission review will be based on the official testing and high school transcript information submitted to Miami University at the time of application.